 This cast iron pizza recipe is perfect for a pizza night at home.
-Homemade pizza dough is cooked in a cast iron skillet so it’s crispy on the outside but still soft and chewy on the inside.
-Topped with marinara, layered with fresh mozzarella and tomato slices, and then baked till melted and bubbly!
+Homemade pizza dough is cooked in a cast iron skillet for a super crispy crust, that is still soft and chewy on the inside.

-Our family loves having a make your own pizza night on the weekends.
-We partially bake all of the crusts and then let everyone create their own pizza.
-They love being able to help out in the kitchen and create their own dinner.
-Growing up, I actually didn’t like pizza.
-Now that I am older and have perfected my homemade pizza dough recipes, I love doing pizza nights!
+Our family loves doing pizza nights at home.
+We partially bake the crusts and then let everyone pick their own toppings to create their own pizzas.
+The kids love being able to help out in the kitchen and create their own dinner!

 Jump to: